2394425147/astrodx/README.md

 # Q&A

-Q. Which version should I download?
+## Which version should I download?

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/2394425147/maipaddx?include_prereleases)
 v2.0 is the latest version cycle, with full support for festival features, and a superset of simai3 syntaxes (deserialized via [SimaiSharp](https://github.com/reflektone-games/SimaiSharp)).